I’m a Black American—Here’s Why I’m Not Celebrating the 4th of July

 An incomplete history

-In the context of celebrating American history, I believe the Fourth of July represents an incomplete history.
+In the context of celebrating American history, I believe the 4th of July represents an incomplete history.
 It doesn’t reflect the full truth about Black Americans at the time the Declaration of Independence was signed.
 Without holidays like Juneteenth that celebrate the real experiences of Black people, American history is incomplete.
 You cannot even make a logical story without it, because Black people’s enslavement and labor was such an integral part of building our society and our economy.
-This history is embedded in literally everything—from the Constitution to our day-to-day life, local laws, and ordinances—and so much wouldn’t make sense to someone who wasn’t familiar with America’s history.
+This history is embedded in literally everything—from the Constitution to our day-to-day life, local laws and ordinances—and so much wouldn’t make sense to someone who wasn’t familiar with America’s history.

 I recognize the fact that Black people have been treated poorly and exploited yet have risen above these circumstances.
 And I am adamant that Black history is the history of this country.
-If you really listen to the words of the Black National Anthem, it tells the story of America and how we had to come over a very difficult, dark path.
+If you really listen to the words of the Black national anthem, it tells the story of America and how we had to come over a very difficult, dark path.
 We still do, even today.
 It’s like Obama’s election, which indeed gave us hope but did not necessarily change anything.
 We’re still marching on for that true American ideal.

 I think that July 4th should become a day of reflection for everyone about what that day in history really meant for this country as a whole.
 In order for any change in paradigms and for the history and holidays in American culture to have a true spirit of unity, there has to be a collective effort.